 - about the best rate and terms the creditor offers

 - how the terms the creditor offered you compare with terms it gave to other consumers

-- whether the creditor used your credit score in making its decision, and
+- whether the creditor used a credit score in making its decision, and

 - for a free copy of your credit score and an explanation of the factors that were most important on your score.

-The creditor may not agree to provide you with this information, but it doesn’t hurt to ask.
-And the creditor may be violating the law if it doesn’t give you the notice or credit score when required.
+The creditor or other user may not agree to provide you with this information, but it doesn’t hurt to ask.
+And those who use your credit score may be violating the law if they don't give you the notice or credit score when required.